kvnl58/Geogebreak/README.md

 # Geogebreak
+Open html in a browser to open app.

 add tags in the code that will be replace by their respective variable names.
 For example, babadook onUpdate script looks like this: